Facts and figures

 Please note that only detentions made under the procedures set forth in Council Regulation (CE) 1383/2003, are included in these statistics.

-Statistics published on 5 August 2013 by the European Commission show a continuation of the trend of the high number of shipments suspected of violating intellectual property rights.
-In 2012, almost 90,000 detention cases were registered by Customs.
-The high number of detentions is caused by the high number of small parcels in express and postal traffic, most probably as a result of internet sales.
-As far as the almost 40 million detained articles are concerned, the value of the equivalent genuine products is estimated to be just below 1 billion euro.
+Statistics published on 31 July 2014 by the European Commission show a small decrease in the number of shipments suspected of violating intellectual property rights.
+In 2013, almost 87,000 detention cases were registered by Customs.
+This still high number of detentions is caused by the high number of small parcels in express and postal traffic, most probably as a result of internet sales.
+As far as the almost 36 million detained articles are concerned, the value of the equivalent genuine products is estimated to be just over 768 million euro.

-Cigarettes are at the top of the list of detained articles (31%), followed by other goods (such as bottles, lamps, glue, batteries, washing powder) and packaging materials.
-Products for daily use (i.e. body care articles, medicines, toys, electrical household goods) accounted for 12,7% of the total number of detained articles.
+Clothing is at the top of the list of detained articles (12%), followed by other goods such as insecticides, shoe polish, lamps, glue, batteries, air fresheners, and washing powder, and medicines.
+Products for daily use (i.e. body care articles, medicines, toys, electrical household goods) accounted for 25.2% of the total number of detained articles.

-China continued to be the main source country from where IPR infringing goods were shipped to the EU but for certain product sectors other countries were the main provenance like Morocco for foodstuffs or Hong Kong, China for other tobacco products such as electronic cigarettes and their liquid fillings.
+China continued to be the main source country from where IPR infringing goods were shipped to the EU but for certain product sectors other countries were the main provenance like Egypt for foodstuffs, Turkey for perfumes or Hong Kong, China for other body care items than perfumes, mobile phones, memory cards and sticks, ink cartridges and electrical household appliances.

 Number of registered cases and articles